AtharvaBendale/Sudoku-Solver/README.md

 # Sudoku Solver

-This program solves a given Sudoku puzzle and prints out the solution.
+This program solves a given Sudoku puzzle using recursive backtracking and prints out the solution.
 If the puzzle have no solutions, the program prints "No solutions".

 ## How to Use